WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/Diam.md

 ## The real question are
 * Are we willing to give up anonymity and embrace privacy while we accept universal persistent identifiers that hold the world accountable?
 * How far can the self-sovereign identities save privacy, stop external correlation without removing accountability?
-* Interoperatibility across platforms and entities must have multiple DIDs or a unqiue contact ID per relatinship is better?
+* Interoperatibility across platforms and entities must have multiple DIDs or just a unqiue contact ID per relatinship is better?

 ### The top use cases for identities begin with
 1. Contacts